U.S. airlines stand by Boeing's 737 MAX, saying data shows it is safe

-CHICAGO, March 12 (Reuters) - Large U.S. airlines stood by Boeing Co’s 737 MAX on Tuesday, even as an increasing number of nations decided to ban it, with Southwest Airlines Co and American Airlines Group Inc saying their fleet data showed the plane was safe.
+CHICAGO (Reuters) - Large U.S. airlines stood by Boeing Co’s (BA.N) 737 MAX on Tuesday, even as an increasing number of nations decided to ban it, with Southwest Airlines Co (LUV.N) and American Airlines Group Inc (AAL.O) saying their fleet data showed the plane was safe.

 Britain, one of the industry’s most established regulators, joined a growing wave of countries that suspended the 737 MAX aircraft on Tuesday, the worst setback yet for Boeing, following a fatal crash in Ethiopia on Sunday.